The Disappointment (Aphra Behn)

-"The Disappointment" is a poem written by Aphra Behn.
+"The Disappointment" is a poem written by Aphra Behn, adapting freely from part of the French poem "L'occasion perdue recouverte" by Jean Benech de Cantenac.
 It was first published in 1680 (see 1680 in poetry) in the Earl of Rochester's Poems on Several Occasions and originally was believed to be Rochester’s own work.
 However, four years later, the poem was re-published in Aphra Behn’s Poems on Several Occasions and she received proper credit.

 Summary

 Lysander, a shepherd, attempts to rape Cloris, a maid.
-After a lengthy attempt, Lysander is unable to perform and leaves Cloris escapes (the last line of the poem refers to "the Hell of Impotence", though one interpretation of the earlier line "Th' Insensible fell weeping in his Hands" is that he prematurely ejaculates).
+After a lengthy attempt, Lysander is unable to perform and Cloris escapes (the last line of the poem refers to "the Hell of Impotence", though one interpretation of the earlier line "Th' Insensible fell weeping in his Hands" is that he prematurely ejaculates).
 Behn's focus on the female sexual experience is unusual for the time, though not unusual for Behn.
 Behn often dealt with overt sexuality in her writing, but this perspective often was not accepted by the public until well after her death.